ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 ## What is loadView?

-The `loadView` method is responsible for loading your beagle content into your view.
+The `loadView` method is responsible for loading your Beagle content into your view.

 The structure of **loadView** is: